matuteiglesias/journal/content/Business/2024-12-23_Categorized_and_Analyzed_Contact_Networks_for_Stra.md

 - Mapped political networks to identify medium-relevance contacts and outlined strategies for leveraging these relationships to enhance political influence.

 ### Achievements
-- Successfully categorized contacts to improve management and strategic planning.
+- Successfully categorized contacts to improve management and [[strategic planning]].
 - Provided actionable insights and recommendations for CRM and political networks to optimize relationship management.

 ### Pending Tasks